Introduction to Programming Systems

 - Simple programs in C, processing of command line parameters.
 Standard I/O.

-- Analyze, design of the 2nd project.
+- Iterative calculations, analyse, design of the 2nd project.
 Illustration of documentation.

 - Standard libraries.
-Simple programs in C language developed with Dev-C++tool.
+Simple programs in C language.

 |Syllabus - others, projects and individual work of students:|

 - Histogram making.

 - Cormen, T.: Introduction to Algorithms, The MIT Press, 2001, ISBN 0262032937.

 - The C Standard : Incorporating Technical Corrigendum 1, by Standards Institute British, John Wiley & Sons, 2002, ISBN 0470845732.

 - Harbison, P.: C: A Reference Manual (5th Edition), Prentice Hall, 2002, ISBN 013089592X